 In a report that summed up interviews with the leaders of the industry, Adalo shares their consensus on several predictions:

-Currently, if a user wants No Code tools to 'cooperate', for example, integrate a table built in Coda with conditional logic into a WordPress site, they will have to use an automation tool like Zapier or Integromat.
+Currently, if a user wants No Code platforms to ‘cooperate’, for example, integrate a table built in Coda with conditional logic into a WordPress site, they will have to use an automation tool like Make.

-Even though the fact that people without coding skills can do that, in general, is impressive by itself, we believe that connecting No Code tools will be even easier in the future: native integrations between No Code tools are already popping up.
+Even though the fact that people without coding skills can do that, in general, is impressive by itself, we believe that connecting each No Code development platform will be even easier in the future: native integrations between No Code tools are already popping up.

 For instance, you can connect Truconversion, the on-site funnel analytics, and tracking tool, to Salesforce, a CRM tool.
 Emails captured via Truconversion forms integrated into your website can be instantly synchronized with your Salesforce email lists.

 We strongly believe that more numerous native integrations will be one of the main selling points of future No Code tools.

 As you can hopefully see now, the benefits of No Code are significant.
 This is not just about saving money or time – it’s an entirely new way of approaching problems that will change your entire business paradigm.

 This is the beginning of a new era – No Code will become the default way to create digital solutions to the problems of most businesses and non-technical individuals.

 We hope our guide has cleared up some questions you had regarding what is No Code and got you interested enough in trying out one (or ten) yourself!